Open-Acidification/Open-Acidification.github.io/_docs/16-google-docs-integration.md

 Simply replace **70** with the number of data points you would like displayed and return to the "Dashboard" sheet.

 ### Color Formating
-I have found it helpful to have conditional formatting for the columns displaying Time since update, temeprature and pH.
+I have found it helpful to have conditional formatting for the columns displaying Time since update, temperature and pH.
 I have them set to be green when values are close to the expected value, and turn more red when the values deviate from the expected.
 It allows me to quickly scan the data and see what tanks are "misbehaving".
 The template Tank Controller Monitor has this conditional formatting activated, but you will likely want to change the values to reflect your specific experiments.